At Cityskin we have the opinion that permanent volume enhancement treatments are not safe and as a result we do not use them at our clinic.

-How to remove permanent volume enhancement treatments:
+How to remove permanent filler

 References: